 What kind of Belly Dance does Karsilama teach?

-Karsilama teaches Tribal Fusion and American Tribal Style (ATS) Belly Dance.
-These styles are modern Western forms of Middle Eastern style belly dance which was created by fusing American Cabaret belly dance, classical Indian and Spanish Flamenco styles.
-Tribal Fusion belly dance frequently incorporates elements from Popping, Hip Hop, ‘Egyptian’ or ‘Cabaret’ belly dance, as well as movement principles from traditional forms such as Flamenco, Kathak, Odissi, and other folkloric, urban and classical dance styles.
-American Tribal Style (ATS) belly dance is an original American styled form of belly dance that relies on combinations and cues that allow the group to dance together.
+Karsilama teaches modern Western forms of Middle Eastern style belly dance which was created by fusing American Cabaret belly dance, classical Indian and Spanish Flamenco styles.
+Tribal Fusion and group tribal belly dance frequently incorporates elements from Popping, Hip Hop, ‘Egyptian’ or ‘Cabaret’ belly dance, as well as movement principles from traditional forms such as Flamenco, Kathak, Odissi, and other folkloric, urban and classical dance styles.

 Why belly dance?